-The City shall encourage landowners and developers to incorporate the use of low impact development (LID) into development plans.
+The City encourages landowners and developers to incorporate the use of low impact development (LID) into development plans.
 The City has reviewed and adopted the latest version of the Low Impact Development (LID) Handbook for the State of Alabama.
+To encourage developers to utilize LID/GI, the City will waive post-construction permitting fees.